pipwilson/blog/content/blog/2019/06/2019-06-22-replay-of-the-wild.md

 title = "Replay of the Wild"
 date = "2019-06-22 08:30:47"
 slug = "replay-of-the-wild"

 [taxonomies]
-tags = ['general','nintendo','the legend of zelda']
+tags = [ "nintendo", "the legend of zelda", "gaming", "exploration", "awards",]

 [extra]
 show_comments = "false"
 comments_file = "/content/blog/2019/06/2019-06-22-replay-of-the-wild-comments.csv"

 +++

 It’s not often I want to replay a computer game, but Breath of the Wild is one of those games.
 I completed it in 2017 after around 160 hours of playtime on the Wii U, and was so exhausted with it I remember clearly thinking that this was a game that had been a wonderful experience but couldn’t be replayed.